 - Not taking the “first step”

-The following guideline may be helpful to creating a better effective goal.
+The following guideline may be helpful to create a better effective goal.

 - M – Measurable.
 You must be able to see if you’re making progress toward the goal.

 - A – Action Steps.
 What can you do (first step) to launch your program in the right direction?

 - R – Realistic.
 Stretch yourself, don’t let limiting beliefs prevent you from setting a goal.
 But don’t be unrealistic.
 You can always stretch out a little farther later.

 - T – Time period.
 Set a specific time period.
 Your expectations toward achieving your goals cannot be open-ended.

 Reliability by Pete Oviedo Jr